Kildare: Places of interest

 Kildare Town Tourist Office & Heritage Centre is situated in the Market House in Kildare Town.
 St. Brigid's Cathedral and Norman tower House is also located in the town centre.

 On the outskirts of the town are St Brigid's Well and Father Moore's Well (the latter on the Milltown Road).

 Tourist destinations outside the town include the Irish National Stud and Japanese Gardens, Curragh Racecourse, and Kildare Village outlet centre.
 The latter is a shopping outlet located on the outskirts of Kildare and has become a shopping and tourist destination.

-Politics
+Electoral geography

-Kildare Town lies in the Kildare South Dáil constituency and the Kildare Local Electoral Area of Kildare County Council.
+Kildare Town is in the Dáil constituency of Kildare South for national elections and in the local electoral area of Kildare for elections to Kildare County Council.

 Sports clubs

 Round Towers a local GAA club, was founded in 1888 and plays in the Kildare GAA league.
 Kildare Town A.F.C., a local association football (soccer) club, was founded in 1966 and plays in the Kildare & District Underage League.

 Cill Dara RFC plays in the Leinster League and has its grounds at Beech Park.
-South Kildare Soldiers (an American Football team which plays in the Irish American Football League) is based at Rathbride Road.
+South Kildare Soldiers (an American football team which plays in the Irish American Football League) is based at Rathbride Road.